-A team of seven staff manage and deliver Borders Forest Trust’s projects, operating from our head office at Monteviot Nurseries, near Jedburgh and from an office in Moffat.
+A team of six staff manage and deliver Borders Forest Trust’s projects, operating from our head office at Monteviot Nurseries, near Jedburgh and from an office in Moffat.

 Woodland Habitats Projects Manager

 Nicola joined the Trust team in 2001 as the Projects Assistant.
 Now Woodland Habitats Projects Manager, she is responsible for the development and delivery of Woodland Habitats projects.
 Originally from Hamilton, Nicola moved to Edinburgh to study Ecological Science at the University.
 From there she worked in a number of jobs including as a ranger in West Lothian before moving to the Borders in 2000 to a mammal research position.